vishalrao8/BoxOffice/README.md

 - Either download the zip from your forked repo or check out project from VCS using Android Studio startup wizard.
 Make sure you are importing project from you own copy of repository and not this.
 - Build the project using gradle and create a new branch with appropriate name with respect to the feature you are going to add.
 - Start making modifications with complete code comments and method documentations to make it easier for us humans to read.
-- Make sure your master branch is up to that with origin's master branch i.e. [this](https://github.com/vishalrao8/BoxOffice) branch before merging any changes.
+- Make sure your master branch is up to that with origin's master branch i.e. [this](https://github.com/vishalrao8/BoxOffice) branch before rebasing any changes.
 - Commit and merge the changes with your master branch and do resolve merge conflicts if any.
 - Make a pull request to this master branch using IDE or browser (later one recommended).
 - Happy contributing :)